 By leveraging the full potential of an omnichannel contact center, you can expect considerably higher customer engagement compared to a traditional call center.
 This can easily be seen in the most recent customer trends.
 According to a recent survey, “90% of customers expect consistent interactions across channels”, while “98% of Americans switch between devices on the same day”.
 Additionally, “89% of customers get frustrated having to repeat their issues to multiple representatives” according to Accenture.

-With these stats in mind, it is clear that 2021 is about the demand for a seamless omnichannel experience.
+With these stats in mind, it is clear that today it is about the demand for a seamless omnichannel experience.
 Still, a shocking 55% of surveyed companies still don’t have an omnichannel strategy.